 You can participate in our auctions in person, by submitting an advance bid using the catalogue, by submitting a phone bid in advance or by submitting an online bid during the auction (LIVE).
 This way, you can take part in our auctions with your own computer or smartphone, wherever you happen to be.
-At Helander, the auctions are held as scheduled, but access to our auction room is limited (max.
-6 persons).

 Become a registered client to submit bids in our auctions.
 You can register at our customer service on the premises or at My Pages service online.
 At My Pages service you will find information regarding bought items, invoices, items you have put up for sale, items that have not yet been sold, settlement statements or updating your contact details.